elmq0022/kami/DESIGN.md

 An error should return a status code in the 4xx - 5xx range.
 Errors should inclued a JSON payload consisting of:
-- error
-- code
+- status code
+- the url
-- message
+- error message
-- details

 ## Content Type
 Always Content-Type: application/json